Deutsche Bank lifts Western Alliance Bancorporation [WAL] price estimate. Who else is bullish?

-Western Alliance Bancorporation [NYSE: WAL] jumped around 1.46 points on Thursday, while shares priced at $40.74 at the close of the session, up 3.72%.
+Western Alliance Bancorporation [NYSE: WAL] traded at a high on 07/18/23, posting a 8.13 gain after which it closed the day’ session at $43.07.
 The company report on July 11, 2023 at 11:30 AM that Western Alliance Bancorporation Announces Second Quarter 2023 Earnings Release Date, Conference Call and Webcast.

 Western Alliance Bancorporation (NYSE: WAL) announced today that it plans to release its second quarter 2023 financial results after the market closes on Tuesday, July 18, 2023.
 Ken Vecchione, President and CEO, and Dale Gibbons, Vice Chairman and CFO, will host a conference call at 12:00 p.m.
 ET on Wednesday, July 19, 2023 to discuss the Company’s performance.